Robert Sean Greene left his earthly home on Tuesday, October 5, 2021 from his very favorite place Saint Croix, US Virgin Islands at the age of 50.

 Be it Rum or Rumple, Sean would raise a glass with you, oftentimes in memory of those we lost.
 He was the life of the party, the bringer of jokes (and sometimes happily the butt of those jokes!).
 Good or bad, Sean was gonna tell ya like it was.
 And then have your back entirely no matter what.
 Sean celebrated JOY.
 He kept us laughing.
 He was THE BEST best friend.
 He will live on in our laughter, as he would want.
 While he will be terribly missed, let his memory be a blessing to us all.

-A gathering of family and friends of Sean will be from 12:30 to 1:30 P.M.
+A gathering of family and friends of Sean was from 12:30 to 1:30 P.M.
 Sunday, October 17, 2021 at The Quonset in Collierville.
-A Time of Remembrance will be from 1:30 to 2 P.M. and Celebration of Life Service will begin at 2 P.M. at The Quonset in Collierville.
+A Time of Remembrance was from 1:30 to 2 P.M. and Celebration of Life Service was at 2 P.M. at The Quonset in Collierville.
 The family requests that you wear Caribbean theme Sunday Funday, casual/Caribbean dress.

 The Parting Glass, An Irish Farewell